govau/content-guide/privacy.md

 # Privacy

-Thank you for visiting the DTA Content Guide, an online service managed by the Digital Transformation Office, located in Canberra, ACT.
+Thank you for visiting the DTA Content Guide, an online service managed by the Digital Transformation Agency, located in Canberra, ACT.

 We respect and protect the privacy of our users.
 This privacy policy tells you how we collect and use information.